 2. The material used to make the tool must be sufficiently malleable for it to distort rather than break in any AP blast mine detonation – this usually prevents the use of high carbon steels.

-3. The tool must be constructed so that it does not readily separate into component parts in any AP blast mine detonation – this usually means that the shaft must be taken right through the handle and that the handle must also be malleable.
+3. The tool must be constructed so that it does not readily separate into component parts in any AP blast mine detonation – this usually means that the shaft must be taken right through the handle and that the handle must also be shock resistant.

-4. The tool should be designed so that it is easiest to use at a low angle to the ground by a kneeling or squatting deminer, so encouraging the user to keep his hand beneath the fragment cone associated with many detonations.
+4. The tool should be designed so that it is easiest to use at a low angle to the ground when a deminer is kneeling or squatting, so encouraging the user to keep his hand beneath the fragment cone associated with many detonations.